Michael J. Malloy, Esq.

-In 2003, he was featured on CBS 60 Minutes for reversing a sentence of life imprisonment without parole, for Richard Jackson, a man wrongfully convicted of First Degree Murder.
-His acquittal of William Henry Redmond for Murder was featured as the trial of the century in Delaware County, Pennsylvania.
-He also represented Nicholas Yarris at his re-trial at which time his conviction of Murder was reversed after 22 years on Death Row.
+In 2003, CBS 60 Minutes featured Mr. Malloy’s work reversing life sentence without parole for Richard Jackson, a man wrongfully convicted of First Degree Murder.
+Mr. Malloy’s acquittal for Murder of William Henry Redmond was declared “the trial of the century” in Delaware County, Pennsylvania.
+He also represented Nicholas Yarris at his re-trial, getting his conviction of Murder reversed after 22 years on Death Row.

 He has worked with and been co-counsel with some of the preeminent attorneys of our time such as F. Lee Bailey and Alan Dershowitz.

-He is a member of the Federal Bar Association, Pennsylvania Bar Association, American Trial Lawyers Association, National Association of Criminal Defense Lawyers Association, Pennsylvania Criminal Defense Lawyers Association, Delaware County Bar Association and Who’s Who In American Law.
+Mr. Malloy is a member of the Federal Bar Association, Pennsylvania Bar Association, American Trial Lawyers Association, National Association of Criminal Defense Lawyers Association, Pennsylvania Criminal Defense Lawyers Association, Delaware County Bar Association, and Who’s Who In American Law.